Channel Matters: Estimating Channel Influence for Multivariate Time Series: Conclusion and Discussion

-{\bf{Limitation: }}Although we have applied our method to two key MTS tasks and demonstrated its effectiveness, there are still many other MTS-related tasks waiting to be explored and discovered.
-In the future, further applications of the channel-wise influence function will be a crucial focus for our research.
+{\bf{Limitation: }}While we have successfully applied our method to two fundamental MTS tasks and demonstrated its effectiveness over previous influence functions and model-centric methods, our empirical analysis mainly focused on MTS anomaly detection and MTS data pruning tasks.
+There remains a vast landscape of MTS-related tasks that are yet to be explored and understood.

-{{\bf{Broader Imapct: }}}Our model can be applied to MTS analysis tasks, which enables it to have a practical and positive impact in disease forecasting, traffic forecasting, internet services, content delivery networks, wearable devices, action recognition, and so on.
-However, we strongly discourage its use in activities related to financial crimes or other applications that could have negative societal consequences.
+{\bf {Targets Anomalies of ChInf: }} Inspired by previous research~\citep{winkens2020contrastive, le2021perfect, lymperopoulos2022exploiting}, we discuss the types of anomalies that our method is designed to target.
+ChInf demonstrates particular effectiveness in detecting localized, channel-wise anomalies, where individual channels deviate from their normal interactions with others.
+In such cases, the model parameters exhibit abnormal sensitivity to specific inputs—an effect naturally captured by self-influence estimation.
+This property enables ChInf to identify “broken channels” or malfunctioning sensors, aligning with prior findings emphasizing the importance of modeling inter-channel dependencies.
+Conversely, ChInf may be less effective for globally synchronized anomalies~\citep{benkabou2018unsupervised,jiao2022timeautoad} that occur uniformly across all channels, as these do not induce distinct channel-wise influence patterns.
+Regarding the datasets used in our experiments, many contain subset-sensor failures or transient spikes, which make them particularly suitable for evaluating ChInf’s strengths.

+{\bf{Future Directions: }}Looking ahead, a primary focus of our research will be the further application of the ChInf.
+We believe that delving deeper into this area will yield valuable insights and contribute significantly to advancing the field.
+Our findings also highlight two usually overlooked issues in MTS forecasting: the issue of insufficient data utilization by current MTS models and the potential redundancy in existing datasets.
+These insights also suggest two wide-scope future research directions: improving model efficiency in data utilization and enhancing dataset quality.